stevedonovan/gentle-intro/readme.md

-Personally I'm a fan of [Geany](https://www.geany.org/Download/Releases) which is one of the few editors with Rust support out-of-the-box; it's particularly easy on Linux since it's available through the package manager but it works fine on other platforms.
+Personally I'm a fan of [Geany](https://www.geany.org/Download/Releases) which is one of the few editors with Rust support out-of-the-box; it's particularly easy on Linux since it's available through the package manager, but it works fine on other platforms.

 The main thing is knowing how to edit, compile and run Rust programs.